pennydy/MOS_Island/README.md

 # Discourse Effects on Manner-of-Speaking (MoS) Islands
+This is the repository that accompanies the following paper:

+- Lu, J.*, Pan, D.*, & Degen, J. (to appear).
+Discourse Effects on the Manner-of-Speaking Island. *Language.*

 ## General information
 Experiment 1 (`1_written-context`): Discourse Backgroundedness and the Manner-of-Speaking (MoS) Islands